etijskens/IIp/docs/setup.rst

 Next, it with will prompt you for the location of the ssh config file.
 The default location is generally ok.
 A new entry with the name `login1-leibniz.hpc.uantwerpen.be` will appear in the `SSH Targets` list.

+When VSCode_ asks what to choose for the host (Linux/Windows/MacOS/) choose "Linux".

 .. image:: pictures/SSH_Targets_2.png
    :scale: 45%